 Harlan Colt from the Rocky Mountains on March 27, 2016:

 If Kant were alive today, I would suggest to him to add the variable "intent" Good/Bad to his flow chart.
 In my mind I can see in my mind a combination of variables in the consequences category that would encompass an all inclusive mix of the entire set a variables with the added subset intention, good or bad.
 While we don't normally associate honesty with selfish or evil motivation, it can be used in that regard, likewise, lying can be used for unselfish, and good intent of consequences.
 I would like to see these relationship play out in Kant's chart. - Execellent hub!

 Lisa McKnight (author) from London on August 26, 2015:

 thanks Mel, Kant was an interesting guy.
 A philosopher who looked to the stars for answers perhaps?

-Mel Carriere from San Diego California on August 23, 2015:
+Mel Carriere from Snowbound and down in Northern Colorado on August 23, 2015:

 Very interesting summary of Kant's philosophy.
 It is not widely known that he was something of an astronomer as well.
 Great hub.

 Lisa McKnight (author) from London on May 11, 2012: